maozblan/cmpm121-finalProj/README.md

 ## How to Run Project

 1. clone the repository
-2. open console and run `deno install`
+2. open console and run `npm install`
-3. then run `deno run dev` to run the development page
+3. then run `npm run dev` to run the development page

-Deno and Vite setup credit to: [CMPM121-DEMO2 from Adam Smith](https://github.com/rndmcnlly/cmpm-121-demo-2/)
+Nodejs and Vite setup credit to: [CMPM121-DEMO1 from Adam Smith](https://github.com/rndmcnlly/cmpm-121-demo-1/)

-pre-commit, post-commit hooks, github actions credit also to demo-2
+pre-commit, post-commit hooks, github actions credit also to demo-1